 typhoons/ storms/earthquakes/forest fires/floods/tsunamis/droughts: all of which may have been triggered by human

 Many writers have argued that in order to make an impact on water shortages and world pollution, all societies will have to work

 together.
 If the world is to survive as an 'eco-system' and be sustainable, we will all have to act together.
 Every individual and

-and all other organisms of the world form an extended ecological community within complex networks, and humans must pay
+all other organisms of the world form an extended ecological community within complex networks, and humans must pay attention

 ‘Development, Conservation and Environmentalism’ mean that we should all share the resources of the globe so that we all